Unlike shadowing a working reporter, YOU are the Reporter of Record.

 —Mock deposition skills training for 2nd year associates at Wilson Sonsini Goodrich & Rosati, Palo Alto

 (1) As required by the Court Reporters Board of California, "the fundamental duty of a court reporter is to protect the record, including interrupting if the accuracy of the record is jeopardized."
 Apprentices speak up when they cannot hear or understand what is said, thus providing a "reality check" to law students and lawyers that their spoken words are being captured and will be transcribed.

-(2) Apprentices later produce rough drafts or final transcripts of the proceedings - useful tools for all other participants to improve their performances questioning and defending witnesses as attorneys of record or providing expert testimony.
+(2) Apprentices produce rough drafts or final transcripts of the proceedings - useful tools for law students and lawyers to review.